Intent

 By engaging in LORIC activities, pupils can work towards PiXL Edge Awards, nationally recognised achievements which provide valuable evidence of LORIC skills to colleges, universities and employers.

-More information regarding Everybody Reading can be found on the Learning for Life page.
+More information regarding Everybody Reading can be found on the Everybody's Reading page.

 Reading